Teach for UCSF Certificate Program Details

 The Teach for UCSF Certificate Program is available to all current paid and volunteer clinical, basic science, and social science faculty at UCSF and affiliated institutions, as well as to future faculty such as UCSF residents, fellows, and post-docs.

-To enroll in one or more certificate programs, submit an enrollment form online.
+Submit an enrollment form online to enroll in one or more certificate programs.
 There is no obligation involved with enrollment, but enrollment is required to obtain a certificate.
 Upon enrollment, participants receive a worksheet to track their progress, and links to help them find upcoming workshops.

-For a list of required workshops, see the flyer for each certificate or the Teach for UCSF Certificate page on the CPL space.
+Required workshops are listed on the Teach for UCSF Certificate page on the CPL space.
 Requirements for a certificate should be completed at a suggested pace of 2-3 workshops each year.
 Time investment can be as little as 8 hours per year.
 Participation in select UCSF Educational Skills Workshops after January 2009 may retroactively count towards certificate requirements.
-Contact us for details.
+Email [email protected] for details.

 We notify certificate awardees and their department chairs about completion twice per year, in February and August, with a letter and an invitation to an annual awards ceremony.